The Office of Sustainability supports leaders in sustainable research.

 Participation in Campus Sustainability Week: During the fall semester of the award period, the award recipient must participate in Campus Sustainability Week with either an educational presentation or demonstration.

-2020 Award Recipient: Austin Martin, PhD Candidate in Department of Geography and Urban Studies - Urban Honey Bees and Forage: The Ecological Dimension of Disinvested Neighborhoods in Philadelphia, USA
+2020 Award Recipient: Austin Martin, PhD Student in Department of Geography and Urban Studies - Urban Honey Bees and Forage: The Ecological Dimension of Disinvested Neighborhoods in Philadelphia, USA

 2019 Award Recipient: Kyle Schwab, MS Student in the College of Engineering - Sustainble 3D Printing with Soy-derived Bioink

-2018 Award Recipient: Katherine Brelje, PhD Candidate in Department of Philosophy - Free Fauna: Developing a Map of Autonomy for Plant Life
+2018 Award Recipient: Katherine Brelje, PhD Student in Department of Philosophy - Free Fauna: Developing a Map of Autonomy for Plant Life

 2017 Award Recipient:Alex Nawotka, MS Student in Department of Earth and Environmental Science - Development of Sustainable Remediation Techniques for Persistent Organic Contaminants